 The Dharma Family

 Dharma Trading Co. was started in 1969 by our father, Isaac, on the principle that it's possible to be involved in business while maintaining good ethical values.
-50 years later, until his passing in 2021, he was still coming in each week to check in with me (David), my brother (Sampson), and the General Manager (Sharon), who have taken over daily management.
+Over 50 years later, until his passing in 2021, he was still coming in each week to check in with me (David), my brother (Sampson), and the General Manager (Sharon), who have taken over daily management.

 The company now employs a "family" of 60 to 70 folks, about half of whom have been with us more than 10 years, and some 20, 25, and 35 years.
 They take your orders, mix your dyes, and pick and pack your orders with care.